saz/puppet-rsyslog/README.md

     custom_config                       STRING              Specify your own template to use for client config.
 Defaults to undef.
 Example usage: custom_config => 'rsyslog/my_config.erb server                              STRING              Rsyslog server to log to.
-Will be used in the client configuration file. preserve_fqdn                       true,false          Whether or not to preserve the fully qualified domain name when logging.
+Will be used in the client configuration file. preserve_fqdn                       true,false          Whether or not to preserve the fully qualified domain name when logging. log_templates                       HASH                Provides a has defining custom logging templates using the `$template` configuration parameter. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging.

     RSYSLOG::DATABASE CLASS PARAMETERS  VALUES              DESCRIPTION
     -------------------------------------------------------------------